tlienart/Franklin.jl/docs/src/man/templating.md

 ## Conditional blocks

 It will often be handy to do things in your layout conditional on specific variables.
+For instance you may want to highlight elements in your navbar depending on which page you're on.

 Three types of conditional blocks are allowed:

 * a "classical" conditional block with `if`, `elseif`, `else` that accepts page variables that have boolean value,
 * a conditional block that does something provided a variable exists (or not),
-* a conditional block that does something depending on whether the page is a specific one (or not a specific one).
+* a conditional block that does something depending on whether the page is a specific one (or not).

 !!! note

-    Nesting of conditional blocks is currently **not allowed**  but shouldn't be hard to implement and will likely be supported in the near future.
+    Nesting of conditional blocks is currently **not allowed**  but shouldn't be hard to implement and will likely be supported in the future.

 ### Base conditional blocks